Cancer Research UK logo.

 • docetaxel (Taxotere)

-You might have the above drugs with immunotherapy or a targeted cancer drug.
-What treatment combination you’ll have can depend on your cancer stage and any gene changes your cancer might have.
+You might have the above drugs with immunotherapy or sometimes with a targeted cancer drug.
+This depends on your cancer stage and any gene changes in the cancer.

 Your doctor will tell you more about what treatment would work best for you.